bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 Remember that you are the expert on the most important aspect of choosing and pairing type: the requirements of your project.
 The more you internalize these objectives, the better your choices will be.

-If you liked this article, don’t miss out on my cheat sheet for pairing Google Fonts!
+If you liked this article, don’t miss my cheat sheet for pairing Google Fonts!
 Type your email below to get the cheat sheet and more goodies just like it delivered straight to your inbox.

 {% include cta.html %}